ML-Bioinfo-CEITEC/ENNGene/README.md

 Files with preprocessed datasets are exported to the 'datasets' subfolder at the `output folder` defined at the beginning.

 #### 2 Training
+In the second module, neural network architecture as well as the hyperparameters are set, and the model is trained using the data preprocessed in the first module.

 `Datasets folder` Define a path to the folder containing datasets created by the Preprocessing module.

 `Branches` Select the branches you want the model to be composed of.